 Before 2007 the Siamese Russell’s viper was considered a subspecies – Daboia russelli siamensis – of the Russell’s Viper, Daboia russelli.

 How to find this species in Thailand?

-Choosing the right season is important to get a chance.
-The locals in the areas where the species is still common, all tell you to visit in the cool winter season.
-Especially the month November is supposed to be one of the better months.
+Choosing the right season is important to have a chance.
+The locals in the areas where the species is still relatively common, all tell you to visit in the cool winter season.
+Especially the months November and December are supposed to be the better months.
 Most of the roadkills found in that season, are males, which suggest it is breeding season.
 But likely you have a chance throughout the dry season from November to about April/ May.

 We are not fond of road herping – in our opinion real herping is done on foot in the habitat 😉 .
 Picking snakes off the tarmac is not as exciting, but for this species the road herping seems a good way to go.
 Early evening 18:00 – 22:00 should be the best time.
 Also those going out on foot herping in the fields, would increase the chance at this time of day.
 Best to follow the edges of dry rice paddies, and other open areas with dry grass, and possibly some rocks.